 - 6) After you have typed the last item in the list, press [Enter] twice instead of once.
 Pressing it a second time indicates that you are ending the list and the next paragraph will be normal. - 7) On the new line type Days of the Week.
-Format the text as bold and 18 point size. - 8) Start a new line and type a number 1, press [Tab] and then type Monday. - 9) Press [Enter] to complete the paragraph and it will be automatically formatted as a numbered list. - 10) Complete the list so that it appears like the example below.
+Format the text as bold and 18 point size (or use the format painter to copy the formatting from the Colours heading). - 8) Start a new line and type a number 1, press [Tab] and then type Monday. - 9) Press [Enter] to complete the paragraph and it will be automatically formatted as a numbered list. - 10) Complete the list so that it appears like the example below.

-Days of the Week 1 Monday 2 Tuesday 3 Wednesday 4 Thursday 5 Friday 6 Saturday
+Days of the Week

+1 Monday

+2 Tuesday

+3 Wednesday

+4 Thursday

+5 Friday

+6 Saturday

-Sunday
+7 Sunday

-- 11) Press [Enter] twice to complete the list. - 12) Save the document as Lists Practice.
+- 11) Press [Enter] twice to complete the list (since these are days of the week you can use autocomplete after you have typed the first 4 letters). - 12) Save the document as Lists Practice.